OpenAstronomy/openastronomy.github.io/gsoc/background.md

 previous years in the GitHub wiki pages of some of the OpenAstronomy members.

-The complete details on applying are in the [GSoC Student Guide].
+The complete details on applying are in the [GSoC Contributor Guide].

 ### Who is eligible to apply to GSoC?